Junibear/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Brian D. Guerrero
 role: PHD Graduate in Curriculum and Instruction
-bio: "My research interests include exploring "
+bio: My research interests include learning about how video games can be used to help motivate and teach.
-interests:
+interests: []
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
 social:
   - icon: envelope
     icon_pack: fas